voidcoden/voidcoden/README.md

 # ✌️🛹 Hi, I'm Syafiq
 **`FullStack Developer (Developer/Gamer/Artist)`**

 Eagerly seeking for risk as I believe that risk could help me grow as a person and failure is the key in being a successful person.
-I am passionate to implement my programming knowledge and experience towards launching a successful career as a Fullstack Developer
+I am passionate to implement my programming knowledge and experience towards launching a successful career as a Software Developer

 ---